Best Outcomes for Home-based Hydroponics Garden

 Different Methods of Hydroponics

 One more system of Hydroponics is the Ebb & Flow or Flooding & Draining systems.
 The root system and growing mediums like Rockwool are soaked at particular time periods.
 The Ebb & Flow system makes it less difficult to grow plants in small space.
-In Deep Water Culture (DWC), the roots are left to fall down into an aerated nutritional solution.
+In Deep Water Culture (DWC), using the VIVOSUN New Arrival-DWC Hydroponic System Kit, the roots are left to fall down into an aerated nutritional solution.
 This solution is aerated with the help of common aquarium pumps and sir stones.
 The solution has to be topped up occasionally.
 Drip feeding is very much the same as Ebb & Flow, apart from that the pump provides a constant tickle of nutrients and water.
 The emitters operate 5 to 10 minutes every hour.

 A different method of Hydroponics is Wick feeding, where the plant takes in water with the assistance of a wick that extends from the bottom of the plant container to a container of nutrient feed solution.
 By means of capillary action, the solution moves up to the plant through the wick.
 In Raft farming, plants are placed inside sheets of enhanced polystyrene with the roots clinging down through the holes.
 The sheet is subsequently floated in a shallow container of nutrient solution.
 In Nutrient film technique (NFT), the plants grow through light-proof plastic films positioned over shallow, softly sloping channels.
 The roots grow into thick mats with a thin film of nutrients passing over them.
 Aeroponics is a class of Hydroponics where the roots of a plant are suspended in a midst or fog of nutrient rich solution.